Seattle Punks Tacocat Throw A Party To Celebrate Self-Love

 'Grains of Salt,' from forthcoming LP This Mess Is A Place, is an ode to, as vocalist Emily Nokes sings on the track's outro, the magic that comes from "remembering who the f*** you are."
 The Claire Buss-directed video is a playful and glamorous dance party featuring an impressive cast of Seattle drag performers.

-This Place Is A Mess is available May 3 on Sub Pop.
+This Mess Is A Place is available May 3 on Sub Pop.